Vanilla Fudge Chocolate Chip Pie – Low Carb, Keto, Gluten-Free, Grain-Free, Sugar-Free, THM S

 I chose Finlandia imported butter to use in this recipe because it is rich and creamy.
 I wanted to use a butter with the perfect saltiness level to counter the sweetness of the filling.
 The quality of the butter you use in recipes is just as important as your other ingredients.

 I admit that when cooking I will just eat pats of butter.
 To anyone who thinks that’s crazy, I bet you’ve never tried it.
 I really enjoyed the taste and texture of Finlandia butter.
 You can tell the quality just from the color of it.
 Regular supermarket butter is not that rich yellow color.

 Go buy supermarket butter and Finlandia and try them both.
 I bet you’ll be able to taste the difference too.

-This chocolate chip pie is very rich and sweet.
+This Vanilla Fudge Chocolate Chip Pie pie is very rich and sweet.
 You can cut the slices very thin because of this.
 I easily got 16 slices from this and I think I could’ve made them even smaller.
 They are perfect when you just want a few bites of something after dinner with a cup of coffee.
 The filling ends up similar in consistency to a fudge.

 1 1/3 cups almond flour

 1/2 cup sugar free chocolate chips